 Counterfeit MicroSD Cards

-This page aims to detail the issues surrounding counterfeit MicroSD cards, as well as MicroSD cards sold under the brand name of real companies that do not sell MicroSD cards (known as “brandjacking”).
+This page aims to detail the issues surrounding counterfeit MicroSD cards, as well as MicroSD cards sold under the brand name of real companies that do not sell MicroSD cards (known as “brand fraud” or “brandjacking”).

 It’s important to avoid buying counterfeit MicroSD cards as you may experience data loss & slow performance.